Arch-Network/arch-cli/README.md

 - Ensure your Docker daemon is running before using `arch-cli start-server`.
 - Check the `config.toml` file for correct configuration of RPC endpoints and credentials.
 - If you encounter issues with the DKG process, ensure that all nodes are properly configured and connected.
+- For frontend issues, make sure all npm dependencies are correctly installed and that the `.env` file is properly set up.

 ## Support